RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Related Works

 \section{Related Works}

 We discuss the related works on training sparse models in deep supervised learning and reinforcement learning below.
-We also provide a comprehensive performance comparison in Table \ref{tb:cprw}.

-\paragraph{Sparse Models in Deep Supervised Learning} \cite{han2015learning, han2015deep, srinivas2017training, zhu2017prune} focus on finding a sparse network by pruning pre-trained dense networks.
+We also provide a comprehensive performance comparison in Table~\ref{tb:cprw}. \paragraph{Sparse Models in Deep Supervised Learning} \cite{han2015learning, han2015deep, srinivas2017training, zhu2017prune} focus on finding a sparse network by pruning pre-trained dense networks.
 Iterative Magnitude Pruning (IMP) in \cite{han2015deep} achieves a sparsity of more than $90\%$.
-Neuron characteristic \cite{hu2016network}, dynamic network surgery \cite{guo2016dynamic}, derivatives \cite{dong2017learning, molchanov2019importance}, regularization \cite{louizos2017learning, tartaglione2018learning}, dropout \cite{molchanov2017variational} have also been applied in network pruning.
-Another line of work focus on the Lottery Ticket Hypothesis (LTH), first proposed in \cite{frankle2018lottery}, which shows that training from a sparse network from scratch is possible if one finds a sparse ``winning ticket'' initialization in deep supervised learning.
-The LTH is also validated in other deep learning models \cite{chen2020lottery, brix2020successfully, chen2021unified}.
-Many works \cite{bellec2017deep, mocanu2018scalable, mostafa2019parameter, dettmers2019sparse, evci2020rigging} also try to train a sparse neural network from scratch without having to pre-trained dense models.
-These works adjust structures of sparse networks during training, including Deep Rewiring (DeepR) \cite{bellec2017deep}, Sparse Evolutionary Training (SET) \cite{mocanu2018scalable}, Dynamic Sparse Reparameterization (DSR) \cite{mostafa2019parameter}, Sparse Networks from Scratch (SNFS) \cite{dettmers2019sparse}, and Rigged Lottery (RigL) \cite{evci2020rigging}.
-On the contrary, Single-Shot Network Pruning (SNIP) \cite{lee2018snip} and Gradient Signal Preservation (GraSP) \cite{wang2020picking} focus on finding static sparse networks before training begins.
+Techniques including neuron characteristic \citep{hu2016network}, dynamic network surgery \citep{guo2016dynamic}, derivatives \citep{dong2017learning, molchanov2019importance}, regularization \citep{louizos2017learning, tartaglione2018learning}, dropout \citep{molchanov2017variational}, and weight reparameterization\cite{schwarz2021powerpropagation} have also been applied in network pruning.
+Another line of work focuses on the Lottery Ticket Hypothesis (LTH), first proposed in \cite{frankle2018lottery}, which shows that training from a sparse network from scratch is possible if one finds a sparse ``winning ticket'' initialization in deep supervised learning.
+The LTH is also validated in other deep learning models \citep{chen2020lottery, brix2020successfully, chen2021unified}.